 I am a virologist and Lecturer in Global Health at St George’s University of London, where I also hold a Medical Research Foundation Fellowship.
 I have extensive experience with viruses of great importance for human health, including HIV-1, Ebolavirus and Poliovirus.
 In the academic context, I combine molecular and cellular biology approaches to elucidate fundamental steps of the virus life cycle and its interaction with the host.
 During the Ebola outbreak in West Africa, I gained invaluable experience first as team leader of a molecular diagnostics laboratory in rural Sierra Leone (2015), and then as Public Health England (PHE) in-country lead (2015-2016).

-During the lockdown in early 2020, I led the establishment of SARS-CoV-2 research at the Institute for Infection and Immunity, St George’s University of London, where we have now a dedicated containment laboratory (CL3) for both fundamental and translational corona-virology.
+During the lockdown in early 2020, I led the establishment of SARS-CoV-2 research at the Institute for Infection and Immunity, St George’s University of London, where we have a dedicated containment laboratory (CL3) for both fundamental and translational virology.
 I make the most of the great collaborative environment at St George's and work closely with both academic and clinical academic colleagues.
-Indeed, a PhD student in my group focusses on elucidating how SARS-CoV-2 infects a variety of cells, including respiratory and vascular cells.
-This aims to understand the constellation of symptoms seen in COVID-19 patients.

 HAV is not just a threat in LMIC: outbreaks linked to sexual intercourse, food suppliers and school canteens are becoming increasingly larger and more frequent in high-income countries, including the UK.